 - What publications do they read and what events do they attend?

-You should outline every nook and cranny of this persona.
-Doing so will help you craft marketing campaigns that are more likely to resonate with them.
+You should outline every aspect of this persona.
+Doing so will help you craft marketing that is most likely to resonate with them.

 Every company has a different number of personas, although it’s most common to have 3-10 of them.

 Once you have these personas outlined, here are some key uses for them: